5 Configuring Database Firewall

 Note:

-- B: The extracted SQL data from the client traffic is analyzed by the Database Firewall and sent to the Audit Vault Server, based on the database firewall policy.
+- D: The Database Firewall extracts and analyzes SQL data from the client traffic and sends it through the switch in the management subnet to the Audit Vault Server, based on the Database Firewall policy.

 5.3 Specifying the Audit Vault Server Certificate and IP Address

-You must associate each Database Firewall with an Audit Vault Server by specifying the server's certificate and IP address, so that the Audit Vault Server can manage the firewall.
-If you are using a resilient pair of Audit Vault Servers for high availability, then you must associate the firewall to both servers.
+You associate each Database Firewall with an Audit Vault Server so that the Audit Vault Server can manage the firewall.
+If you're using a resilient pair of Audit Vault Servers for high availability, then you associate the firewall with both servers.

 5.4 Managing the Oracle Database Firewall Network and Services Configuration